 *This is the third article in our three-part Inspiring Changemaker 2022 Series.
-These stories highlight the amazing work of our clients and their food security efforts to improve access to nutritious food.*
+These stories highlight the amazing work of our clients and their food security efforts.*

 Many residents of Del Norte County in northwest California are more than 10 miles from the nearest supermarket.
 Most of the population is also a 60-minute drive from urban centers.
 Needless to say, access to nutritious food is difficult.